hku-systems/SOTER/server.md

-# How to access our servers for artifact evaluation
+# Getting started: access our servers for artifact evaluation

 ## Steps